fugu-chop/launch_school/rb129_assessment/practice_resources/quiz_1.md

 https://launchschool.com/quizzes/cc988e0b

 * Explain why Object Oriented Programming was created.
 Give at least three examples of problems OO solves.

-  - OOP is a programming paradigm created in response to the increase in complexity of programs, mainly through the use of classes and objects.
+  OOP is a programming paradigm created in response to the increase in complexity of programs, mainly through the use of classes and objects.
 OOP uses a series of design principles that make maintaining these programs more manageable.
 These principles include:
     - *Encapsulation*, or the hiding of functionality behind different classes.
 This allows us to clearly define responsibilities within our code, allowing programmers to break up functionality into distinct parts and define the interactions between these parts/objects, rather than having a mess of dependencies.
 Encapsulation also serves as a data protection mechanism (through method access control), whereby data within objects can only be changed with obvious intent.
     - *Polymorphism* refers to the ability of different objects to respond to a common interface (i.e. methods that share a common name).
 Polymorphism allows us to reduce the amount of repeated code (e.g. through methods inherited via class inheritance, or mixed in via modules through interface inheritance), but also extent the functionality of existing code (e.g. through use of the `super` method and duck-typing).

-* Describe the relationship between an object and its class
+* Describe the relationship between an object and its class.
   - Classes serve as a template for objects.
 They define what instance methods can be called on objects instantiated from that class.
 While instance methods are shared between objects instantiated from the same class, state is unique to each object (i.e. state is not shared between different objects instantiated from the same class).
   - State (which is the set of instance variables and their assigned values encapsulated within an object) cannot be inherited and only exists when the object is initialised, and the values actually assigned to the instance variables.

-* Describe how modules are different from classes
+* Describe how modules are different from classes.
   - Modules are different from state in that:
     - We cannot instantiate objects from modules - we can only mix in modules to existing classes.
     - There is no limit to the amount of modules that can be mixed into a class; however, a class can only inherit from a single other class.
     - Modules enable objects instantiated from classes that do not fit into a logical hierarchy of class inheritance to gain access to a shared set of methods.
 Instance methods can only be shared between superclasses and subclasses that have a direct chain of class hierarchy.

 * Why is encapsulation used in writing programs?
 What benefits does it give?

   *Encapsulation* is the hiding of functionality of code behind classes and method access control.
 It serves as a data protection mechanism such that the data encapsulated within an object cannot be changed without obvious intent.

   We can achieve encapsulation by defining classes and methods within those classes (including method access control) that limit the functionality of objects instantiated from those classes to specific roles in the program, allowing us to create boundaries between different parts of our code and control how those parts interact with other objects in our program.
 In this way, we define specific interactions within our code (rather than relying on massive dependencies), allowing easier debugging and maintenance of code.